 Step 3: Compare cost-per-output, not cost-per-hour.

 A GPU that costs 2x more per hour but delivers 3x the throughput is 33% cheaper on a per-output basis.
-Always calculate cost per million tokens (inference) or cost per training epoch (training) — not just the hourly rate.
+Always calculate cost per million tokens (inference) or cost per training epoch (training), not just the hourly rate.
+For a detailed token factory benchmarks table with live Spheron pricing across A100, H100, H200, and B200, see the token factory benchmarks guide.

 What We'd Recommend